 Students who miss more than 1% but less than 5% of the prior 180 regular school days without valid cause (a recognized excuse) are truant.
-Students who miss 5% or more of the prior 180 regular school days without valid cause are chronic truants.
+Students who miss more than 5% or more of the prior 180 regular school days without valid cause are chronic truants.
 Students who are chronic truants will be offered support services and resources aimed at correcting the truancy issue.

-If chronic truancy persists after support services and other resources are made available, the school and district will take further action, including:
+If chronic truancy persists after support services and other resources are made available, the school and district will take further action, including the following:

-- Referral to the truancy officer

-- Reporting to officials under the Juvenile Court Act

-- Referral to the State's Attorney
+- 1. referral to the truancy officer, - 2. reporting to officials under the Juvenile Court Act, - 3. referral to the State's Attorney, and/or - 4. appropriate school discipline.

-- Appropriate school discipline

 A student who misses 15 consecutive days of school without valid cause and who cannot be located or, after exhausting all available support services, cannot be compelled to return to school is subject to expulsion from school.

-A parent or guardian who knowingly and willfully permits a child to be truant is in violation of State law.
+A parent/guardian who knowingly and willfully permits a child to be truant is in violation of State law.

-2.60 Grading & Promotion
+2.60 Grading and Promotion